caocao0525/Mouse01/README.md

 **Direction estimate**

-hypothesis: 5 classes for pan angle and tilt angle, respectively. rough estimation
+*hypothesis*: 5 classes for pan angle and tilt angle, respectively.

+*rough estimation*

     * if mouse turns to the right (90 degrees), the left eye is invisible. (x, y for the left eye = NaN)
     * if mouse turns to the left (90 degrees), the right eye is invisible. (x, y for the right eye = NaN)
     * if mouse ups its head (90 degrees), both eyes are invisible.